kitnil/awesome/README.md

 - [mongodb-json-files](https://github.com/ozlerhakan/mongodb-json-files) - :package: A curated list of JSON / BSON datasets from the web in order to practice / use in MongoDB
 - [awesome-python-talks](https://github.com/jhermann/awesome-python-talks) - :clapper: :mortar_board: An opinionated list of awesome videos related to Python, with a focus on training and gaining hands-on experience.
 - [git-slack-hook](https://github.com/chriseldredge/git-slack-hook) - Git receive hook to notify Slack channels
 - [jsawk](https://github.com/micha/jsawk) - Like awk, but for JSON.
+- [jsawk](https://github.com/micha/jsawk) - Like awk, but for JSON.
 - [awesome-home-assistant](https://github.com/frenck/awesome-home-assistant) - A curated list of amazingly awesome Home Assistant resources.
 - [zfsnap](https://github.com/zfsnap/zfsnap) - A portable, performant script to make rolling ZFS snapshots easy.